rudyoyen/cStore/README.md

 ### Set Up

 Once you have Ruby installed, you will need install any dependencies.
-In this case it is only a RSPEC.
+In this case it is only a RSpec.
 If you don't have the Bundler gem already installed, first run the following command from the root directory

 `gem bundle install`